versionone/VersionOne.CloudFormation/chocolatey/VersionOne/README.md

 This should install VersoinOne with the defaults.
 After it's finished, you'll be able to navigate to [http://localhost/VersionOne](http://localhost/VersionOne) and login with admin / admin!

-## Usng environment variables to override default options or specify more options
+## Override default configuration with environment variables

 The VersionOne installer supports a number of other command-line arguments.
 You can read about them in the VersionOne Community site at [TODO].